zwsorenson/zwsorenson.github.io/_posts/2015-05-01-federal-taxpayer-receipt.md

 The Federal Taxpayer Receipt is simple, responsive [AngularJS](https://angularjs.org/) application displaying a customizable receipt to taxpayers, which I built from scratch while I was a White House Intern.

-## Use
-1. To run the site on your machine, open Terminal and navigate into the tax_receipt diretory (e.g. `cd Documents/<path>/<to>/tax_receipt`)
-2. Enter the command `python -m SimpleHTTPServer`
-3. You should get the response `Serving HTTP on 0.0.0.0 port 8000 ...`
-4. Open a web browser and navigate to [http://localhost:8000/](http://localhost:8000/) to open the site.

 ## Structure
-All data for the receipt is kept in the `data/budget.json` file.
+All data for the receipt is kept in a `budget.json` file.
 The application automatically generates the receipt from this data.
-Below is an abbreviated example of the JSON structure.
+Below is an example of the JSON structure.

 {% highlight json %}
 {